Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 ========

 WOOPER, which stands for *Wrapper for Object-Oriented Programming in Erlang*, is a `free software`_ lightweight layer on top of the `Erlang <http://erlang.org>`__ language that provides constructs dedicated to `Object-Oriented Programming <http://en.wikipedia.org/wiki/Object-oriented_programming>`_ (OOP).

+This documentation applies to the WOOPER 2.0 version.

 WOOPER is a rather autonomous part of the `Ceylan <https://github.com/Olivier-Boudeville/Ceylan>`_ project.